javarcho/web-sprint-challenge-intro-to-react/README.md

 Be prepared to demonstrate your understanding of this week's concepts by answering questions on the following topics.
 Put your answers underneath the questions:

 1. What is React JS and what problems does it solve?
 Support your answer with concepts introduced in class and from your personal research on the web.

+react is a front end library that solves dom manipulation that makes reusable components to save time

 1. Describe component state.

+its a reusable way to pass and store data that you can use later in your code

 1. Describe props.

+a prop is a way to pass data in code

 1. What are side effects, and how do you sync effects in a React component to changes of certain state or props?

+side effects are a way to pass data theat we dont know we are getting